All Mine (Portishead song): Chart performance

 The song peaked at number eight in its first week on the UK Singles Chart on September 14, 1997.
 It was also a top 10 hit in Scotland, reaching number eight there too.
 Additionally, "All Mine" peaked at number 30 in Iceland and number 44 in Sweden and Switzerland.
 On the Eurochart Hot 100, the song reached its best position at number 22 on September 27.
 Outside Europe, it peaked at number 29 in New Zealand and number 36 in Australia.

 Music video

-The accompanying music video for the song is shot in black-and-white.
-It depicts a young girl at some kind of TV-show, performing the song accompanied by an orchestra in front of a camera.
-The video has a vintage feel to it and features Italian subtitles.
-It has been claimed to be based on a 1968 Italian music show and The Outer Limits.
+The accompanying music video for "All Mine" is shot in black-and-white.
+It depicts a young girl at some kind of TV-show, performing the song accompanied (but without actually playing any instrument, suggesting it's all in playback) by an orchestra in front of a camera.
+The video has a vintage feel, and has Italian subtitles reading "Ci scusiamo per la povera qualità del suono" ("We are sorry for the poor quality of the sound").
+It has been claimed to be inspired by a late 1960s Italian music show and The Outer Limits.
 A picture from the music video is used on the cover of the album.
 The Golden Apples commented on the video, "Possibly one of the most hauntological videos produced way back in 1997.
 Adding to its hauntology is the grainy look of any HD clip you can find and a nightmare inducing strange superimposed image around 3:40 – 3:48 …what the…".